torquebox/torquebox.org/news/2011-07-05-building-torquebox.md

 # The friendly page

-While jenkins is awesome for driving the builds, we wanted the results gathered nicely, along with producing links to the artifacts from the build, and branded to match the TorqueBox site.
-Thankfully, Jenkins supports a rich **jsonp** API which was drive with some jQuery to produce the [incremental builds][2x-builds] page.
+While Jenkins is awesome for driving the builds, we wanted the results gathered nicely, along with producing links to the artifacts from the build, and branded to match the TorqueBox site.
+Thankfully, Jenkins supports a rich **jsonp** API which we drive with some jQuery to produce the [incremental builds][2x-builds] page.
 The site is produced using [Awestruct] and is 100% static, so being able to add dynamic data from our build tools using JavaScript is fantastic.